-When we say 'you', 'your' or 'the borrower', we mean the person(s) named as the borrower(s) on the Mortgage Deed.
+When we say 'you', 'your' or 'the borrower', we mean the person(s) named as the borrower(s) on the Standard Security.
 References to 'you' include your legal representatives should you die, become insolvent, or are unable to manage your financial affairs.
 Where there is more than one borrower, 'you' and 'your' refers to both of you together and each of you separately.
 You are each responsible for the full mortgage as individuals, and you're also responsible as a pair or group.

-When we say 'your property', we mean the property shown in your Mortgage Deed and includes all fixtures and additions.
+When we say 'your property', we mean the property shown on the Standard Security and includes all fixtures and additions.